-- 2. Preserve, protect, and improve the quality of natural resources, environmentally sensitive lands and systems by guiding the location, type, intensity, and form of development; - 3.
-Accommodate future growth but prohibit further urban sprawl by requiring the use of compact forms of sustainable development;" - 7.
+- 1. Ensure sufficient land, facilities and services are available to maintain a variety of housing and lifestyle choices, including urban, suburban, exurban and rural living: - 2.
+Preserve, protect, and improve the quality of natural resources, environmentally sensitive lands and systems by guiding the location, type, intensity, and form of development; - 3.
+Accommodate future growth but prohibit further urban sprawl by requiring the use of compact forms of sustainable development;" - 4.
+Enhance existing communities to improve or maintain livability, character, mobility and identity; - 5.
+Facilitate and support infill development and revitalization and redevelopment activity through coordinated service delivery and infrastructure upgrades: - 6.
+Protect agricultural land for farm uses, including equestrian uses; - 7.
 Strengthen and diversify the County's economic base to satisfy the demands of the population for employment growth, and provide opportunities for agricultural operations and employment centers; and, - 8.
 Provide development timing and phasing mechanisms in order to prioritize the delivery of adequate facilities and services to correct deficiencies in existing communities and accommodate projected growth in a timely and cost effective manner."

-Staff Analysis: During the 2008 approval of the Callery-Judge Agricultural Enclave, the subject site was determined to be an Agricultural Enclave pursuant to The Agricultural Land and Practices Act and therefore determined to be urban.
-As the Comprehensive Plan at the time did not have a mechanism for the required new urbanism component and urban service delivery within the Rural Tier, a new Future Land Use designation was created and the designation of the site as a Limited Urban Service Area (LUSA) was used as a planning tool to avoid affecting policies related to the Rural Tier.
-Therefore the broader goals and objectives of the Managed Growth Tier System are considered.
+Staff Analysis: While the subject property lies within the Rural tier, it is surrounded by the Exurban Tier.
+During the 2008 approval of the Callery-Judge Agricultural Enclave, the subject site was determined to be an Agricultural Enclave pursuant to The Agricultural Land and Practices Act and therefore determined to be urban.
+As the Comprehensive Plan at the time did not have a mechanism for the required new urbanism component and urban service delivery within the Rural Tier, and because this property has been identified by the County for at least ten years as an opportunity to address the planning deficiencies of the surrounding Exurban Tier, a new Future Land Use designation was created and the designation of the site as a Limited Urban Service Area (LUSA) was used as a planning tool to integrate the Agricultural Enclave with the policies of the Managed Growth Tier System are considered.